nora-soderlund/cloudflare-dynamic-bindings/README.md

 ## How does it work?

-1. Worker creates a new D1 database via the Cloudflare API.
+1. (Optional) Worker creates a new D1 database via the Cloudflare API.
 2. Worker triggers a GitHub workflow to add the new binding.
 3. GitHub Actions modifies wrangler.toml and triggers a new deployment.